DarrenLe20/DarrenLe20/README.md

 ### Hello there! 👋

 💬 My name is Quoc Anh Le (or Darren Le).
-I am currently pursuing my Bachelor's Degree in Computer Science and Economics, with a concentration in Policy, at New York University (NYU).
+I am an NYU graduate with a B.A degree in Computer Science and Economics, with a concentration in Policy.
+Currently working as a Data Engineer for PepsiCo eCommerce.

 🌱 I was first exposed to Programming and Computer Science in 2020 with Python, when I fell in love with the subject and decided to dedicate myself to a career in Development.
 Since then, I have become more proficient in various languages, including **Python**, **Java**, and **C**.
 I am also currently self-taught in Web Development, specializing in **Front-End Development** with **Javascript** and **ReactJS**.